 The other area that I think we should be aware of is how we use thrombolytic therapy, so, the more aggressive type of antithrombotic therapy.
 There are ongoing studies in patients with pulmonary embolism, for example, where we’re using a lower dose of the thrombolytic therapy to see if it can be as effective to shrink or reduce the clot in the lungs, but also it can be safer for patients.

 And we are also looking at treatments that are used in combination with thrombolytic therapy.
 What I mean is mechanical methods to remove the clot, or methods to extract the clot from the leg or from the lungs.
-There are also treatments such as stents that can be placed in the lower extremities and the veins.
+There are also treatments such as stents that can be placed in the lower extremities in the veins.
 This is an area where the evidence is still a little bit hazy, so we have to just also await the results of trials, but [the answer would be] (1) new ways to use thrombolytic therapy, (2) mechanical devices to extract clots from the lungs or the legs, and (3) in some cases, the use of venous stents.